Azure/cyclecloud-slurm-workspace/.github/ISSUE_TEMPLATE/bug_report.md

 ---
 name: Bug report
-about: Report a bug for CCSW
+about: Report a bug for CycleCloud Workspace for Slurm
 title: ''
 labels: kind/bug
 assignees: ''